Exploit (video game)

 Exploit is a Flash browser game by Gregory Weir.
-It was published in March 4, 2009.
+It was published on March 4, 2009.
 As of October 2011, Exploit has been played over 700,000 times.

 Gameplay

 Each level consists of a rectangular grid with different elements (nodes) in some of the squares.
 The player controls orange "ports" which shoot "packets" into the grid.
 The different elements react to the packets in different ways.
 The goal is to hit one of the green "Root Nodes" in each level, though most levels have got only one Root Node.
 The other elements are red "Blocker Nodes", purple "Divider Nodes", yellow "Buffer Nodes", blue "Directory Nodes", cyan "Latch Nodes", white "Port Knock Keys" and lines connecting Buffer Nodes to Blocker Nodes.
 In each chapter, you can use one Distributed Denial of Service (DDOS).
 If a chapter is too difficult, the DDOS lets you skip this level.

 Apart from the story mode, there is a tutorial, a challenge mode, and a puzzle editor.
 Users can publish levels made with the editor.

 The main game (story mode) consists of three chapters, with over 50 levels.
 Between the levels, you get e-mails, by a character named "sk3tch" and other sources.
 The events of the story are set to the fictive dictatorship "Locha", Los Angeles and Charlotte, North Carolina (Gregory Weirs hometown).